 Positive feedback and reviews are certainly great and give you a sense of satisfaction.
 So, do you respond to them?
 Yes, of course!
 It is natural for us to say thank you and show gratitude when we receive compliments.

-Apart from having gratitude and manners, replying to positive feedback is a great way to build better branding for your business, inspire customer loyalty, and promote your great customer experience.
+Apart from having gratitude and manners, replying to positive feedback on Amazon is a great way to build better branding for your business, inspire customer loyalty, and promote your great customer experience.

 Having negative feedback is not the end of the world.
 Although it is important for sellers to maintain a healthy seller feedback score, feedback also plays an important role in helping your business improve and grow.